Skip to main content

 • Clarity of Criteria: Define clear, measurable criteria for each segment.
 Examples include revenue potential or technical specialization.

 • Actionability: Each segment should allow for distinct actions.
-These actions could be specific training or incentive structures.
+Specific training or incentive structures could be these actions.

 • Mutual Value: Segmentation should benefit both the vendor and the partner.
-It should foster growth for everyone.
+Fostering growth for everyone is the goal.

 • Flexibility: Segments should adapt to market changes.
-They must also adjust to evolving partner capabilities.
+Adjusting to evolving partner capabilities is also necessary.

 • Scalability: The segmentation model should grow with the partner ecosystem.
-It needs to support future expansion.
+Supporting future expansion is crucial.

 4. Implementation

 1. Define Objectives: Clearly state what you aim to achieve.
-This could be increased revenue or improved partner satisfaction.
+Increased revenue or improved partner satisfaction could be objectives.

 2. Identify Criteria: Determine the key characteristics for grouping partners.
 Consider business model, industry focus, and deal size.